Early Academic Work—Tour of the

 Nathan Cohen, 62, is a physicist, radio astronomer, and innovator/inventor,

 with a broad scope of knowledge proven and applied across many fields.
 This foundation has provided

 the perfect opportunity to gain insight into the application of fractals to antennas and electronics.

-He started his academic career, at 17, at Harvard University under
+Cohen started his academic career, at 17, at

 Jack Pierce, where he worked as a research assistant on VLF radio propagation and radionavigation